 The model employed in this paper is based on Schmerer (2012), where search frictions are also introduced into a Feenstra and Hanson (1996, 1997) trade model but without distinguishing between skill-specific unemployment rates.
-The predictions about the foreign direct investment and unemployment nexus derived from the model are tested using OECD data on unemployment, labor market institutions, and foreign direct investment.
 The model proposed in this paper is tied closer to the original Feenstra and Hanson (1996, 1997) approach due to the distinction between low- and high-skill workers, which facilitates an analysis of skill-specific institutional spillover effects.
 A government can increase its country's competitiveness by influencing wages and unemployment of the low-skilled through less stringent labor market institutions concerning low-skilled workers only.
 It will be shown that such a policy improves the position of high-skilled workers, while low-skilled loose in terms of wages but benefit in terms of employment through its feedback effects at the extensive margin, where shifts in competitiveness between countries lead to shifts of production from one country to another.
-Increases of labor demand at the extensive margin therefore means job creation in industries that were formerly inactive within the respective country.
+Therefore, increasing labor demand at the extensive margin translate into job creation in industries that were formerly inactive within the respective country.

 Two closely related papers also investigate the link between trade, capital flows and labor market institutions.
-Beissinger (2001) studies spillover effects of unilateral labor market reforms on capital flows between two countries.
-Boulhol (2009) focuses on the pressure of trade liberalization on labor market deregulations.
-Lin and Wang (2008) empirically investigate the FDI to unemployment nexus based on panel data taken from the UNCDAT.
+Beissinger (2001) studies spillover effects of unilateral labor market reforms on capital flows between two countries in a monopolistic competition framework.
+Beissinger (2001) focuses on reforms that reduce unemployment benefits or the bargaining power of unions.
+Whether labor market reforms induce spillover effects on foreign labor market outcomes depends on the assumptions about the degree of capital mobility and the households' income situation.